-At $25 plus or minus, the Fiskars X7 Hatchet is surprisingly effective.
+At the price point, the Fiskars X7 Hatchet is surprisingly effective.
 In fact, the hollow-handled X7 does something that almost no other hatchet can do: place a vast majority of the weight of the tool on the cutting head, yet be strong enough for real chopping.
 Hatchets are designed for one-handed operation, and as a chopping tool, there are two simple machines at work, but only one that requires mass.
 The handle is a lever that moves the rotational energy into a larger diameter circle of motion.
 That leverage is consolidated onto a weighted head in the shape of a wedge (two inclined planes base to base).
 The weighted momentum of the hatchet head is where the action is.
-When the blade (known as a bit) hits wood, the sharp end of the triangular head burrows into cellulous spreading apart the grain.
+When the blade (known as a bit) hits the wood, the sharp end of the triangular head burrows into cellulous spreading apart the grain.
 If the wood wins, the bit stops.
 If the bit wins, the wood splits apart forever.

 Related: Stihl Pro Splitting Hatchet

-The shape of a hatchet head has a couple traits that tell the story of how well the tool will do particular jobs.
+The shape of a hatchet head has a couple of traits that tell the story of how well the tool will do particular jobs.
 Splitting hatchets like the Stihl go from narrow to wide very quickly to rapidly translate the vertical chopping motion into horizontal splitting motion.
-Compare that to modern tomahawks like the Estwing and the CRKT that remain quite thin.
+Compare that to modern tomahawks like the Estwing and the CRKTthat remain quite thin.
 Although a deep wedge will split rapidly, it loses speed into the workpiece almost immediately somewhat like a blunt instrument.
-The narrower the wedge, the deeper it cuts, so if your workpieces include things like animal carcass and human skulls, you might want some deeper penetration such as with the tomahawk.
-In the middle are the camp-style hatchet and axe heads that run general duty but are limited in their splitting and battle qualities.
+The narrower the wedge, the deeper it cuts, so if your workpieces include things like an animal carcass and human skulls, you might want some deeper penetration such as with the tomahawk.
+In the middle are the camp-style hatchet and ax heads that run general duty but are limited in their splitting and battle qualities.

 The Fiskars X7 Hatchet is a solid performer for basic camp woodworking tasks especially when weight is at a premium.
 Its weight-forward design chops above its pay grade, and that with a total weight of only 22.75 ounces.
 The balance point on the Fiskars X7 Hatchet’s handle is about one inch south of the head.
 For reference, the balance point on a classic Estwing solid steel hatchet is about two inches south.
 The Estwing, by the way, has a handle about an inch shorter than the Fiskars X7 Hatchet, and weighs about seven ounces more.